Finite noncommutative geometries related to $F_p[x]$: The Hopf algebras

-Also note that $g_i$ has a factor $g_j$ whenever $j$ divides $i$ since it includes all irreducibles of degree that divide $j$.
-Hence we have a directed system of Hopf algebras

-ordered by divisibility.
-The full system will be studied elsewhere while here we focus on the canonical Hopf algebra maps $\pi:A_d\to A_1$, since $1$ divides every integer.
+Next recall from the introduction that as part of the inductive system there are canonical Hopf algebra maps $\pi:A_d\to A_1$, since $1$ divides every $d$.
 To find the kernel of this map we consider the canonical automorphism of the algebra $A_d$ given by the order $p$ periodicity map $\psi(x)=x+1$.
 Here $g_i(x+1)=(x+1)^{p^i}-(x+1)=g_i(x)$ working over $\F_p$, so these give invariant elements of $A_d$ for $i=1,\cdots,d-1$.
 We will be interested in the invariant subalgebra $C_d=A_d^\psi$ of $A_d$.

 \begin{proposition} $C_d=\F_p[g_1]/(h_d(g_1))$ for all $d\in\N$ is a Hopf algebra of dimension $p^{d-1}$ and